matomo-org/plugin-CustomDimensions/README.md

 ## Description

-This plugins allows you to configure and track any Custom Dimensions.
+This plugins allows you to configure and track any [Custom Dimensions](https://piwik.org/docs/custom-dimensions/).
 You can configure a Custom Dimension by giving it a name and a scope (Action or Visit).
 Afterwards you will see a new menu item in the reporting area for each configured dimension and be able to get its data.
 You can also export the report as a widget, segment by this dimenson, and more.

-*Warning*: This plugin is currently a beta version and it may cause bugs or show incorrect data
+For more information read the [Custom Dimensions user guide](https://piwik.org/docs/custom-dimensions/) or have a look in the FAQ.

 *Warning*: Depending on the database size of your Piwik this plugin may take a long time to install.